djshaji/ariel/What-works.md

 ## Current Limitations
 - Some GTK4 theme warnings (cosmetic only)
-- Occasional application crashes requiring debugging
 - Limited to stereo audio processing
 - No MIDI support yet
 - No session management system
+- No plugin automation curves